Dedeemiko/Reversipe/README.md

 -   Dietary Preferences: Allow users filter recipes based on dierary restrictions such as vegan, vegetarian, and gluten-free options.

+-   Cusine Search: Search for meals from a particular country or region.
+Add filter for selecting recipes based on country or cusine.

+-   Show the user Total ingredients required, ingredients the user has and missing ingredients on the recipe detail page.

 -   Responsiveness: Ensure the app is responsive across various breakpoints.

 -   Favorites: Add an option for users to save their favorite recipes.